Adg0/TreeTycoon/README.md

 # Smart Contract

-The `silvanus NFT` is responsible for processing all growth event.
+The `tree NFT` is responsible for processing all growth event.
 The program is responsible for implementing all the logic for the game.
 And so it is a dynamic NFT.

-The `potion NFT` is used to revive dead trees, any account that holds silvanusTree NFT gets exponential potions power minted during mint call to `potion contract`.
+The `potion NFT` is used to revive dead trees, any account that holds tree NFT gets exponential potions power minted during mint call to `potion contract`.
 Potion NFTs are thus dynamic NFT as well.

-The `H2O token` is used to grow the silvanusTree NFT.
+The `H2O token` is used to grow the tree NFT.

 ## Contact